Surrey Eagles score eight on Teddy Bear Toss night - BC Local News

 The teams had two shots-on-goal apiece in the first overtime, but no goals, and the second three-on-three OT session also proved fruitless, leaving the teams to split the two points up for grabs.

 The Eagles will return to the ice Dec.
 29 for a game in Chilliwack against the Chiefs.
 Following that, the team will open 2018 with two more road games, in Langley and Chilliwack again, before finally returning to home ice Jan.
-7 against Trail.
+7 against the visiting Trail Smoke Eaters.